Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2016 Runway Show

 The Chanel Ready-to-Wear Spring 2016 Runway Show was presented on October 6, 2015 at the Grand Palais in Paris.
 This season the venue was transformed into an airport terminal with double C luggage carts and airline staff.
 The Chanel Airlines Terminal included a departures board highlighting destinations for upcoming events in Shanghai, Salzburg, New York, London, and Rome.

 Ensembles included tweed suits, pencil skirt, dropped shoulder jackets, and knitted skirts.
 Accessories this season varied from quilted carry-on bags and velcro sandals to driving gloves and aviator sunglasses.
 This season's palette featured white, black, silver, pink, and powder blue.
 Fabrications ranged from wool, leather, denim, lurex, and PVC to sequins, crystals, silk, chiffon, and tulle.

 Edie Campbell opened the presentation, which featured 95 looks.
 Lexi Boling, Lauren de Graaf, Josephine Le Tutour, Greta Varlese, Lineisy Montero, Chiara Scelsi, and Kendall Jenner were amongst the models who also walked the show.
 Mica Arganaraz closed the runway show.

-Janelle Monáe, Vanessa Paradis, Jean-Paul Goude, Lily-Rose Depp, Cara Delevingne, Giovanna Battaglia, Liu Wen, Maria Sharapova, Lewis Hamilton, Inès de la Fressange, Marine Vacth, Virginie Ledoyen, Clotilde Hesme, and Céline Sallette attended the show.

 Lagerfeld told Style.com post-show, "Getting to the skies, you have to go through an airport...
 So I wanted to make the perfect airport, where boarding is a pleasure and not a nightmare, like it is now."

 "This airport was like we needed more Utopian than real things; we wanted to avoid security alerts, missed luggage, all that kind of stuff.
 So, it was more like a happy airport," observed Michel Gaubert.

 "We're flying high class and it was beautiful," said Audrey Marnay.
 "All the prints at the beginning and the look with the long skirts, it's always a new thing."

 "I thought the collection was very fresh and colorful.
 There were a lot of twists at first.
 And I love the way the fabrics, they were like graphism on the tweed of red and blue and white.
 It's always a surprise with Karl, I never know where I'm going to end up."

 "I like the shape of airplanes.
 I love airplanes.
 It's like a kind of butterfly," Lagerfeld added.
 "They also wear very formal things with nothing.
 The Chanel suits, there's no buttons, no braids, no pockets and it just looks Chanel.
 I think that's fun."